clearmatics/zecale/client/README.md

-Once the `aggregator_server` and a custom `ganache-cli` instance are running, several scripts can be executed to test the CLIs as well as various aspects of the client.
+Once the `aggregator_server` and a custom `ganache-cli` instance are running, several scripts can be executed to test the CLIs as well as various aspects of the client and the contracts.
 You can run such tests by doing:

 ```console
 (env)$ python test_commands/<script-name> <script-arguments>